evintunador/templateGPT/README.md

 - `train.py`: functions for training a model, used in `train.ipynb`

 ## definite eventual TODOs
+- [ ] fix lr bug where it displays smaller than it actually is
-- [ ] incorporate the tons of tiny edits from [FutureFormer](https://github.com/evintunador/FutureFormer)
+- [ ] add a tokens/sec metric on the training data
-    - [ ] ~~new MQA that's flexible as either self-attention or cross-attention~~
-    - [x] new logging mechanism that understands when you input parameters out of order?
-    - [x] instead of the output layer always weight-sharing with the embedding matrix, make the sharing optional
-    - [ ] there are likely more
+- [ ] train new tokenizers
-- [x] fix & enable batched inference
-    - [x] update `model_evaluation.ipynb`'s teacher-forcing topk analysis to get more accurate %'s using batches
-- [x] build a better tokenizer
-	- [x] switch from character-pair-encoding to byte-pair encoding
-	- [x] switch to an efficient tensor length by accounting for the extra three tokens
 - [ ] train new models
-- [ ] fix lr bug where it displays smaller than it actually is
-- [x] make ability to use a different dataset
-	- [ ] make dataset format more flexible
-		- [ ] auto train-val split if there's not already one
-		- [ ] auto pick the column of interest from datasets with unnecessary extra columns
-- [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
 - [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the docs are shorter than the model's maximum context length
-    - [ ] mess with dataloader
-    - [ ] pull mask initialization out of model & mess with it to fit multiple docs in one sequence
-- [x] switch to comparing models according to their non-embedding parameters instead of total parameters
-- [ ] add a tokens/sec metric on the training data

 ### potential future TODOs
+- [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
 - [ ] add random useful stuff from karpathy's nanoGPT
 	- [x] flash-attention option on cuda
 	- [x] parameter count printer function built-in